-Mandatory Parent-Teacher conferences are scheduled for each family after the first trimester in November.
-November conferences give teachers in grades K-8 an opportunity to discuss a student's progress and to discuss strategies to assist their child.
+Mandatory parent-teacher conferences are scheduled for each family in November.
+These conferences give teachers in grades K-8 an opportunity to discuss a student's progress and to discuss strategies to assist their child.
 Conferences at any other time can be scheduled if requested by a parent or a teacher.
-The presence of the student is required at all Parent-Teacher conferences for middle school at the discretion of the school administration.
+The presence of the student can be required at parent-teacher conferences for middle school at the discretion of the school administration.

-If a student fails a trimester grade, a mandatory Parent-Teacher conference will be held to discuss ways to assist the student's growth in the next trimester.
+If a student fails a trimester grade, a mandatory parent-teacher conference will be held to discuss ways to assist the student's growth in the next trimester.